The Bulk Editor allows for efficient editing when the visual page context is not needed as it lets you:

 |Custom Properties/Columns||Enter any other properties that are not listed in the Properties/Columns field.
 These custom properties appear in the results pane.
 You can add multiple properties by using a comma to separate properties.
 Note: If you add a custom property that does not yet exist, AEM WCM displays an empty cell.
 When you modify the empty cell and save it, the property is added to the node.
 The newly created property must respect node type constraints and property namespaces.|

 Click Search.
 The Bulk Editor displays the results.

 For the example above, all the pages that meet your search criteria are returned and displayed with the requested columns.

-Click Save to save your changes (the Save button will be activated once you have edited a cell).
+Click Save to save your changes (the Save button is activated after you have edited a cell).

 The changes you make here are written to the repository content; for example, the page referenced in Path.

-You may need to export content and make changes to it in an Excel spreadsheet.
-For example, you may want to export a mailing list and change the area code of all the listed phone numbers directly in Excel, add additional lines, and so on.
+If necessary, export content into an Excel spreadsheet to make any changes.
+For example, you may want to export a mailing list and change the area code of all the listed phone numbers directly in Excel, or add additional lines.

 To export content: